Cheryl277/Project-2--Flight_Cancellations_Delays-/README.md

 1. What are the top 10 airports/airlines with the highest percentage cancellation?
 2. What are the top 10 airport delays due to security?
 3. What are the worst performing airlines with the most delays?
-4. What are the worst performing states due to weather delays for the airports?
+4. Which state has the worst weather delays?

 ### Project Description/Outline: